 You should expect your flatmates to be respectful, just as you should respect them, their things and their spaces.
 Allow me to give a few tips, especially regarding a couple of typical situations that can get out of hand fairly quickly.
 You must clean up after yourself in order to have everybody else to do the same.
 Do not be that person that is quick to point out everybody else’s mess, but leaves a pile of dirty dishes in the sink.
 There might be a few times in which you need just a little bit of milk, or need to borrow a glass, always ask to borrow anything that is not yours, and if you take someone else’s kitchen utensils, wash them and put them back once you are done.
 It would also be good to return the favour next time your flatmate is asking to borrow something.

 It’s Friday night.
 It looks like you are bound to have a boring night in, watching Netflix.
 Suddenly, a knock on your door.
 Your fairly inebriated flatmate hands you a drink, demands you go out with him, and simply won’t take no for an answer.
 No matter how many problems living with a group of people can create, it is in moments like those that make it all worth it.
-Especially in a very social accommodation like Urbanest Westminster Bridge, there is always something for you and your flatmates to do.
+Especially in very social student accommodation in London like Urbanest Westminster Bridge, there is always something for you and your flatmates to do.
 This is a great way of enjoying your student life and partying hard, while making some great memories with your flatmates.

 The years that you spend as a university student will be some of the most memorable in your life.
 Your flatmates will play a big part in that.
 You will meet people from all sorts of different background that will play a big role throughout your university years.
 The apartment you live in is obviously a place in which you are going to spend a lot of your time, one in which you should feel safe and comfortable.
 In order to have the best possible experience within you flat, you must be careful, respectful, and most of all have fun.